darsa-group/darsa-group.github.io/content/home/people.md

   flip_alt_rows: false
 ---

-We are actively recruiting.
-If you would like to know more, do not hesitate to [contact us](#contact) (please add a CV and describe your interest).
+To discuss opportunities to join the group, do not hesitate to [send us a CV and describe your interest](#contact)